 Charlie also has a background in other federal securities law and general corporate matters, in industries extending from banking to technology.
-His corporate practice has emphasized public offerings and private placements of securities, but he also has broad experience in other types of transactions, including repurchase and debt facilities, mergers and acquisitions, and partnerships and joint ventures.
+His corporate practice has emphasized public offerings and private placements of securities, but he also has broad experience in other types of transactions, including repurchase and debt facilities, tender offers, mergers and acquisitions, and partnerships and joint ventures.

 At the University of Texas School of Law, Charlie was a member of the Order of the Coif, a member of the Chancellors (the school’s highest honorary organization) and an associate editor of the Texas Law Review.
 He is a member of the American Bar Association.

 Chris DiAngelo is managing partner of Katten's New York office and a member of the firm's Board of Directors and Executive Committee.
 He focuses his practice on structured finance and securitization matters.
 Chris represents a variety of clients, including issuers, lenders, underwriters, and private equity and hedge funds, in a wide range of programs and projects involving asset-backed debt, municipal debt, straight corporate debt and equity, warehouse lines, regulatory matters and acquisitions.